lupyuen/lupyuen.github.io/src/auto2.md

     (With CST816S Touch Panel)

-Let's connect PineDio Stack to a Single-Board Computer to run the above tests automatically.
+To run the above tests automatically, let's connect PineDio Stack to a Single-Board Computer.

 ![TODO](https://lupyuen.github.io/images/auto2-pinedio3a.jpg)